A no prep paper towel tie dye art for kids to enjoy drawing patterns and create a tie dyed treasure with just paper towels, markers and water!

 My son liked his paper towel pattern art so much, that he didn’t want to add the water to his own creation.
 But, he liked adding it to mine.

 Choose a surface that can get wet and place a few sheets of blank paper towels on top of the surface.

 Then place your patterned paper towel on the top.

-The colors will bleed through to create multiple tie dye paper towels!
+The colors in the drawing will bleed through to create multiple tie dye paper towels!
 It’s like magic!

 Have your child slowly drop the water over the colored patterns.

-You’ll notice that the colors will spread and create a tie dyed effect.
+You’ll notice that the colors will spread through the paper towels and create a tie dyed effect.

 Add water to the full paper towel or just to one section, it’s up to your little artist.

 Do not over water the paper towel.
 With too much water the designs disappear completely.
 And the paper towel gets soaked.

 I encouraged my kids to squeeze droplets from the dropper as they moved across their tie dye drawings.